Skip to content

 A 250-Year-Old Volcanic Device Idea Brought to Life

-A 250-Year-Old Volcanic Device Idea Brought to Life In the eighteenth century, a unique idea emerged from Sir William Hamilton, the British ambassador to Naples and Sicily, who creatively combined art with early mechanical innovation…
+In the eighteenth century, a unique idea emerged from Sir William Hamilton, the British ambassador to Naples and Sicily, who creatively combined art with early mechanical innovation to design a device that simulates volcanic activity.…

 Revolutionary Discovery of Roman Road Network